netobserv/documents/blogs/lokiless/lokiless.md

 What are our next steps regarding storage?
 To be honest, nothing yet acted in the roadmap at the time of writing, and this is why we'd love to get your feedback.

-Some ideas: we could improve the storage-less experience by still enabling our Console plugin, with the same dashboards, flow table, topology as with Loki - the only difference being that it would be limited in terms of querying past data, only live flows would be accessible.
+Some ideas: we could improve the storage-less experience by still enabling our console plugin, with the same dashboards, flow table, topology as with Loki - the only difference being that it would be limited in terms of querying past data, only live flows would be accessible.
 That would probably involve using Kafka as a flow forwarder.

 We could also investigate other storage options.
 But as you can imagine, maintaining several options in parallel comes at a cost.
 Especially as the query languages are far from being standardized in the observability landscape.
 Well... at least at the moment: we keep an eye on an initiative that could be a game changer for us: [a query standard for observability](https://docs.google.com/document/d/1JRQ4hoLtvWl6NqBu_RN8T7tFaFY5jkzdzsB9H-V370A/edit).
 Think like OpenTelemetry, but for queries.
 How nice would it be?